cileong/aood-dataset-prep/README.md

-# Scripts for Barcode Detection Dataset Preparation
+# Arbitrary-Oriented Object Detection - Dataset Preparation Tools

-Note that the dataset is unreleased, and we have no plans on releasing it (yet).

 ## Introduction

+At the moment, the tools in this repository only support conversion *from* the [Label Studio](https://labelstud.io) Common Format.
-The raw dataset annotations are encoded in [Label Studio](https://labelstud.io) Common Format, and are expected to be converted to a COCO-like format before publication.

-The preprocessed COCO-like annotation should conform to the following structure:
+The script will convert the dataset annotations to a COCO-like format with the following structure:

 ```
 {